sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) Disk is called the Secondary memory of a computer.
-It retains even the computer turns off.
-It is slower than RAM.

-b) RAM or Random Access Memory is called the Primary memory of a computer.
+RAM or Random Access Memory is called the Primary memory of a computer.
 It will vanish as computer turns off.
 It is the fastest memory.

-c) CPU is the Central Processing Unit of the computer where calculations or tasks are done.
-CPU is connected to RAM.

-d) All are not correct.

 ---
 ---